 We are currently home to a couple of species of poison arrow frogs, including the phantasmal poison arrow frog.

-They can be found in the tanks within our Brilliant Birds exhibit
+They can be found in the tanks within our Wee Beasties exhibit.

 The phantasmal poison arrow frog (Epipedobates tricolor) live on the Andean slopes in central Ecuador, in forests near streams between 1000 to 1769m above sea level.